Routing Email for Local Domains

 SMTP Routes and Alerts

-Alerts sent from the appliance to addresses specified in the System Administration > Alerts page (or the alertconfig command) follow SMTP Routes defined for those destinations.
+Alerts sent from the email gateway to addresses specified in the System Administration > Alerts page (or the alertconfig command) follow SMTP Routes defined for those destinations.

 SMTP Routes, Mail Delivery, and Message Splintering